-A few months ago we had decided that Valencia would be our future home in Spain.
+A few months ago (in March of 2020) we had decided that Valencia would be our future home in Spain.

 Valencia is a beautiful city with all the amenities of big city life: tons of bars, cafés and restaurants, a vibrant old town, a great Central Market, lots of green space, gyms, an airport with flights all over Europe…

 It checked almost all our boxes.

 Then Covid hit.
 We were in Leon at the time and ended up getting stuck there in lockdown for the next 3 ½ months.